-The primary purpose of the CILA QIDP is to provide case management services to the assigned CILA individuals.
-The QIDP is responsible for developing and overseeing the implementation of the Individual Support Plan for 16-23 individuals served.
+The primary purpose of the QIDP is to provide case management services to the assigned Community Learning Center individuals.
+The QIDP is responsible for developing and overseeing the implementation of the Individual Support Plan for individuals served in the Community Learning Center.
 They are directly responsible for facilitating the achievement of personal outcome and for overseeing the delivery of services across settings in order to enhance the well being, quality of life, opportunities and achievement of personal outcomes for individuals served on their caseload.
-The CILA QIDP is expected to uphold the Mission & Values of the Association.
+The QIDP is expected to uphold the Mission & Values of the Association.

 Description of Responsibilities: